luo-yining/CFDBench/README.md

 > This part takes a lot of time, and you are better off using our generated data instead.

-The raw generated data is too large for our school's cloud storage.
-We will send you the raw data directly upon request by email.

 ### Data Interpolation